pulumi/pulumi-hugo/themes/default/content/blog/google-cloud-pulumi-import-account-scraper/index.md

 ## Next Steps

-Now that we have our Google CLoud resources under Pulumi management, we might want to consider some additional steps to build upon our IaC solution:
+Now that we have our Google Cloud resources under Pulumi management, we might want to consider some additional steps to build upon our IaC solution:

 * **Set up a CI/CD pipeline:** By adding our Pulumi code to a delivery pipeline, we can help ensure that all infrastructure changes go through an automated process.
 Pulumi has helpful integrations and documentation for many popular tools.
 See [Continuous Delivery](/docs/guides/continuous-delivery/) in the Pulumi docs for more information.